boltops-tools/lono/lib/lono/help/set_instances/sync.md

+IMPORTANT: The `lono set_instances sync` command is deprecated in favor of `lono set_instances deploy`.
+With stack sets, found more success with explicitness.

 Lono uses the `config/accounts` and `config/regions` to calculate whether `create-stack-set` or `delete-stack-set` need to be called and calls them accordingly.
 You use this instead of `lono sets deploy` when only configs have been adjust and you want to keep the existing template.

 Provided: